Chart Color Schemes

 Terrey Hills is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of Terrey Hills is around 3,019 people.
-This figure reflects a decrease of 123 individuals since the 2021 Census, which reported a population of 3,142 people in the suburb.
-The latest estimate by AreaSearch, based on examination of the ABS ERP data release from June 2024 and additional validated new addresses, is 3,011 residents.
-This results in a population density ratio of 357 persons per square kilometer for Terrey Hills.
-Overseas migration was the primary driver of population growth in recent periods for the suburb.
+As of November 2025, the estimated population of the Terrey Hills statistical area (Lv2) is around 3,022.
+This reflects a decrease from the 2021 Census figure of 3,142 people, marking a reduction of 120 individuals or approximately 3.8%.
+AreaSearch's analysis, based on the latest ERP data release by the ABS in June 2024 and validated new addresses since the Census date, indicates an estimated resident population of 3,020 for this area.
+This results in a density ratio of 357 persons per square kilometer.
+Overseas migration was the primary driver of population growth in recent periods.

 Frequently Asked Questions - Population